 • Take ferries over to Rousay, Westray and Papa Westray, for an introduction to island life in the extreme north of Britain

 • Enjoy the special Orcadian flora and fauna, from marine mammals and seabird ‘cities’ to the rare and delightful Scottish primrose

 conservationist and ornithologist who works for the RSPB

-Check in to the Royal Hotel or the Ferry Inn and annexes, Stromness, for seven nights.
+Check in to Standing Stones Hotel, Orkney, for seven nights (teas and coffees available from 1600).
 Tour assembles 1830 at the hotel.
-Evening lecture: Neolithic Orkney.
+Evening talk Neolithic Orkney.

 Kirkwall for 17th century St Magnus Cathedral (begun in 1137), Earl’s Palace, Bishop’s Palace (dating from 12th century).
 Afternoon: Orphir Round Church, Stromness (Museum, Pier Arts Centre, Scapa Flow) and Yesnaby (Orcadian geology).

 Morning talk: Viking Orkney.
 Rennibister Earth House, followed by ferry from Tingwall to small island of Rousay: Taversoe Tuick and Blackhammer (chambered tombs), optional visit to Knowe of Yarso (cairn).
 Afternoon: Midhowe Broch and Midhowe Cairn.

 Marwick Head (seabird colonies and Kitchener Memorial), Kirbuster Farm Museum, Iron Age Broch of Gurness, view of Earl’s Palace and Brough of Birsay (Pictish/Norse village).
 Return via Hillside to look for birds of prey.